 A service dog in our program can cost anywhere from $8,000.00 to roughly $10,000.00.
 For a detailed breakdown of the cost please check out our Service Dog Cost page.

+Every contribution brings us closer to changing lives.
 Sponsor a dog today and be a hero for a veteran and a rescued dog!